billdueber/marc2solr_example/README.markdown

 *  There's a single directory of translation maps called `translation_maps` "next to" the index file

 In this case, you can run
-    jruby bin/fromsolrmarc.rb /path/to/the/index.properties /my/new/dir
+    jruby bin/fromSolrmarc.rb /path/to/the/index.properties /my/new/dir

 ...e.g.

-    jruby bin/fromsolrmarc.rb /solr/umich/umich_index.properties ./umich
+    jruby bin/fromSolrmarc.rb /Solr/umich/umich_index.properties ./umich

 The results will be:

 * Creation of `/my/new/dir`
 * Translation, as much as possible, of `umich_index.properties` into `index.rb`
 * Translation of all the translation maps
-* Creation of a 'fromsolrmarc.log' file in `/my/new/dir`
+* Creation of a 'fromSolrmarc.log' file in `/my/new/dir`

 Check out the logfile to see what the translator was unable to move over.
-Most custom functions will need to be re-written in ruby; a small few are provided with this distribution (see `/my/new/dir/lib/marc2solr_custom.rb`).
+Most custom functions will need to be re-written in ruby; a small few are provided with this distribution (see `/my/new/dir/lib/marc2Solr_custom.rb`).

 ### Create your own index.rb and translation files (eventually)